layerml/onboarding-project/tutorial1/README.md

-# Tutorial I: How to add new Layer Datasets and Features into your project
+# Tutorial I: How to add a new Layer Dataset and a Layer Feature into your project

-## Step I: Add New Datasets
+## Step I: Add New Layer Datasets

 > In this step, you will learn how to define one of your external source tables as a Layer Dataset.